-Johnson Ellwood was bor on 4th August 1899, his parents, Jimmy Elwwood and Elizabeth Ellwood (nee Robinson) were at that time living at Twizell, Edmondsley, Co Durham.
+Johnson Ellwood was born on 4th August 1899, his parents, Jimmy Ellwood and Elizabeth Ellwood (nee Robinson) were at that time living at Twizell, Edmondsley, Co Durham.

 By this date Johnson was running a number of evening dancing classes in many parts of Tyneside, his pupils being mainly children.
 At first he would pass on the really promising dancers to his father for further lessons.

-Johnson taught countless pupils, at one time running classes almost every night of the week in locations all over the Tyneside area.
+Johnson taught countless pupils, including his daughter and grand-daughter, at one time running classes almost every night of the week in locations all over the Tyneside area.
 He continued teaching and running classes until 1963 or 1964.
 After this date he taught a number of individuals to dance although suffering from a serious ankle injury.

 His pupils included: